iancervone/ios-optionals-lab/README.md

 - Method three: Nil coalescing

+//print(userName!)
+//force unwrapping the above code will cause a fatal error

+if let userName = userName {
+print(userName)
+} else {
+print("You got no name!")
+}
+//the above code is Optional binding

+var name = userName ??
+"No Name" print(name)
+//the above code is nil.coalescing

 ## Question 2

 Given optional string `backgroundColor`, write code that safely unwraps and prints it.
 If backgroundColor is nil, give it a value.

 `var backgroundColor: String?`

+var backgroundColor: String?

+if let backgroundColor = backgroundColor {
+print("the background color is \(backgroundColor)")
+} else {
+print("the default background color is grey")
+}

 ## Question 3